 May to September - Wednesdays 10:15am - 4:15pm.

 The National Heritage Open Days

-The next National Heritage Opening Days are in September each year.
+The National Heritage Opening Days are in September each year.
 St. Andrew's takes part with many other places which are open locally, regionally and nationally.
 Please support these events.
 Over the Heritage weekend the church is open and manned for an extended time.

 On our regular Summer Wednesday Open Day stewards will be present to assist you, as necessary.
 Leaflets detailing the heritage of the church are available.